koktaildotcom/com.plugwise/.github/ISSUE_TEMPLATE/this-issue-tracker-is-disabled.md

 ---
 name: This issue tracker is disabled
-about: This issue tracker is Please report issues at https://github.com/athombv/homey/issues.
+about: Please report issues at https://github.com/athombv/homey/issues

 ---